elcicd/el-CICD-docs/README.md

 ### Pipeline

 A script run on an Automation Server to build and/or deploy project artifacts.
-In OKD, pipelines are deployed using BuildConfigs.
+In OKD, pipelines are defined using OKD's [BuildConfigs](https://docs.okd.io/latest/builds/understanding-buildconfigs.html).

 ### Container Orchestration Platform

 The Container Orchestration Platform is the newest type of tool available for use by organizations.
 While software can run directly on bare metal or in virtual machines, many if not most applications designed today are built as images.
 This means they are built as OCI or Docker images, and a container is a deployed and running image.

-Modern application architectures favor a microservice approach, in which many images are designed and implemented to be small components running next to and with each other to form a larger application as a whole, rather than as a more monolithic application made up of one to three, larger pieces of software.
+Modern application architectures favor a microservice architecture approach, in which many images are designed and implemented to be small, limited function components running next to and with each other to form a larger application as a whole, rather than as a more monolithic application made up of a smaller number of larger, multipurpose components.
 This level of complexity requires a platform to support the deployment, organization, orchestration, and running of groups of images, which may represent one or more applications.
 This is the responsibility of a Container Orchestration Platform.

 #### Namespaces

 Namespaces act as a virtual Container Orchestration Platform, allowing the running containers acting as an application to appear to operate in virtual isolation.
-This concept will be leveraged to represent environments.
+This concept will be leveraged to represent environments. [**NOTE**: Kubernetes initiated the concept of namespaces in the container orchestration space, and OKD extended that concept and refers to them as _projects_.
+This can be confusing at times when referring to a project in el-CICD or in OKD.]

 ### Secret Encryption

 Runtime software often contains secrets such as passwords or tokens to enable secure access to other systems.
 None of the aforementioned systems currently offer a manner of safely storing these secrets for purposes of versioning in the SCM for fully automated deployments.

 Without a way to encrypt secrets for storage in the SCM for later decryption in the Container Orchestration Platform, secrets would need to be maintained by hand.
-The Secret Encryption tool adds the extra functionality to the Container Orchestration System so that secrets can be safely encrypted and stored with the rest of the source code for later, fully automated deployment.
+The Secret Encryption tool adds extra functionality to the Container Orchestration Platform so that secrets can be safely encrypted and stored with the rest of the source code for later, fully automated deployments.

 #### Vaults

-An alternative to Secret Encryption tools, and is responsible for storing encrypted secrets.
+A _vault_ is an alternative to the Secret Encryption tool, and would be responsible for storing encrypted secrets.
 Incorporating  a vault into one or more projects is outside the scope of el-CICD, but el-CICD does not put up any roadblocks to doing so.

 ## CICD Development Workflow Patterns